kjestradag/PAP/README.md

 ## Quick usage: (Install Option 2)

-For genome.fasta and protein.faa file name run:
+For "protein.faa" file name run:
   > snakemake --cores <thread_numbers> -s /path/of/Snakefile

-If genome or protein fastas files have other names, then run:
+If protein fasta files have other names, then run:
   > snakemake --cores <thread_numbers> --config PROTREF="current_protein_fasta_filename" -s /path/of/Snakefile

   PROTREF= "protein.faa" # Fasta file of the reference proteins that we want to transfer or annotate in our genome.
 Default: "protein.faa"